About Rwanda and its Geography

 About Project Rwanda

 Tom Ritchey, the famous bicycle frame builder from America founded Project Rwanda after he visited the country in the year 2005.
 The project was a result of his sheer passion for cycling, the love he developed for Rwanda’s natural beauty and all sorts of hope-filled stories he heard about the Rwandan people.
 His trip to Rwanda made him realize that he could use bicycle as an important tool for contributing to the country, for building its national pride and for solving its various local issues.
 Project Rwanda emerged as a volunteer organization wherein a small core group of like-minded board members would donate their valuable energy and time for its continued operation and success.
-It was mostly about creation of goodwill and voluntary work completed back in the United States.
+It was mostly about creation of goodwill and voluntary work completed back in the United States, and also led to the creation of Team Rwanda.

 The main idea behind creation of Project Rwanda was to commit to the Rwanda’s economic development through initiatives focused on the use of bicycle as a symbol of hope and an important tool.
 The goal was to utilize bikes for boosting Rwandan economy and rebranding the country as an ideal and beautiful destination for tourism and business purposes.